galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "1.
-Principles of learning and how they apply to training and teaching"
+title: "Principles of learning and how they apply to training and teaching"
 subtopic: pedagogy
 enable: false
 time_estimation: 2h